Financial disputes resolution

 You must use your provider’s internal complaints process first.
 Many problems are minor misunderstandings that can be resolved directly.
 Your provider has a set time to respond to your complaint – about 3 months.

-If your provider hasn’t responded within this time – or if you can't agree on a solution – you've reached what’s called deadlock.
+If your provider hasn’t responded within this time, or if you can't agree on a solution, you've reached what’s called a “deadlock”.
 Your next step is to contact your provider’s dispute-resolution scheme.

-The scheme can also check after the 3-month period to see what’s happened to your complaint – which is particularly useful if your provider hasn’t responded and the deadlock time has passed.
+The dispute-resolution scheme can also check after the 3-month period to see what’s happened to your initial complaint.
+This is particularly useful if your provider hasn’t responded, and the deadlock time has passed.

 Step 2